 No one wants to give up a vacation, yet one getaway can completely undo a family’s eco-friendly transportation efforts for an entire year.
 So how can you travel and have fun while still being green?
-These simple tips will help you lower your environmental impact through transportation, which accounts for more than 30 percent of carbon dioxide emissions annually.
+These simple tips will help you lower your environmental impact through transportation, which accounts for almost 30% of U.S. carbon dioxide emissions annually.

 One vacation, which includes air travel for a family of four, can create more global warming pollution in one week than an entire year of weekday commuting, according to the Getting There Greeener Guide by the Union of Concerned Scientists

 How can a family vacation generate so much waste?
 It’s all dependent on transportation choices.

 It’s not so easy as to simply refuse to fly, though.
 In fact, sometimes taking an airplane to a destination is still more efficient than driving a typical car.

 Here’s the deal: The Union of Concerned Scientists calculated the carbon dioxide emissions of every form of land-based travel, based on whether the travel was 100, 500 or more than 1,000 miles, as well as calculating based on how many people are traveling.

 In every single instance, no matter what the distance or how many people were traveling, taking a motor coach had the least environmental impact.
 For example, a couple taking a motor coach compared to driving a hybrid car will cut their carbon use by almost half.
 Yet taking three days to get across the country might not be appealing to you.

 The next best alternative for a family of four on vacation?
 Surprisingly, it’s the old-fashioned road trip by car that will lower your carbon dioxide emissions compared to other modes of transportation.
 Driving a typical car (with an average fuel economy of 23 miles per gallon), is still better than taking a train.

 Even more shocking is that driving an SUV (with a fuel economy of 18 mpg) creates less carbon dioxide emissions than the same family of four taking the train.